StorageB/Google-Sheets-Logging/README.md

 # Log data from an ESP8266 to Google Sheets

 ###### Below are step by step instructions to begin logging data using an ESP8266 module without the need for a third party service.
 This will publish random number values, so no additional hardware or sensors are required for the script to run.
-These instructions assume you are familiar with the Arduino IDE and how to upload code to your ESP8266 and install libraries.
+These instructions assume you are familiar with the Arduino IDE, have it set up to program an ESP8266 module, and know how to install libraries.

 ### Instructions for Google Sheets